 If you’re in a convertible take the top down.
 This is big redwood country, home to mammoth trees that take a family hand-to-hand to hug.
 It is also home to mountain lions and poison ivy, so be on your best behaviour.

 Big Sur is more a way of life than a destination.
-There’s no solid town per se, there’s a bakery (must stop) and some art galleries, even the Henry Miller Library (henrymiller.org) where the likes of the Red Hot Chili Peppers play surprise gigs and of course there’s Nepenthe Restaurant (nepenthebigsur.com).
+There’s no solid town per se, there’s a bakery (must stop) and some art galleries, even the Henry Miller Library (henrymiller.org) where the likes of the Red Hot Chili Peppers had been known to play surprise gigs in years passed and of course there’s Nepenthe Restaurant (nepenthebigsur.com).

 Hand over your car keys and kick off your shoes, you won’t be needing them here.
 Post Ranch Inn is built for couples with a series of villas hanging off the side of a cliff with the ocean below, some with hot tubs and plunge pools, some hanging in the trees.